Skip the kennel

 For all 26 years of my life, have always connected well with my dogs, and dogs of friends and strangers.
 I often joke I am actually a dog in a humans body!
 I used to work as a mechanical engineer and now I am a yoga and meditation teacher.
 I am well rounded in being fun yet structured in how I train and interact with dogs.
 I am easy to communicate with person to person as well.
 I am willing to help with training, feeding, boarding or sitting and am committed to your dog having a fun safe time.

 I've been around all kinds of animals my entire life.
-I absolutely love it!
-I also have one cat of my own!
-I look forward to meeting your furry friend.
+I absolutely love it and I am greatly experienced.
+I look forward to meeting your furry friend!!

-Oral medicine administration, Senior dog care, Special needs dog care, Dogs who pull, Puppy care, Potty training, Puppy training
+Can run with dogs, Oral medicine administration, Senior dog care, Special needs dog care, Fast walker, Dogs who pull, Puppy care, Potty training, Puppy training

 Hi my name is Kirsti and I am a Colorado Native!
 I grew up with dogs my entire life and finally have gotten a pup of my own.
 I love to stay active so walking dogs as a way to earn an extra few bucks works perfectly for me.
 I will show your pup just as much love as I show my own, I understand dogs are family members so they must be treated like the prince/princess they know they are!